sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - query.md

 - If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:types) , then Sensible can fail to find a match or can find an inaccurate match.

-- If there are multiple candidates fuzzy matches in the document (for example, two instances of `April 7`), Sensible chooses the top-scoring match regardless of its location in the document.
-Sensible doesn't use page location data to find the match.
+- If there are multiple candidates fuzzy matches in the document (for example, two instances of `April 7`), Sensible chooses the top-scoring match.
+If candidates have similar scores, Sensible uses page location as a tie breaker and chooses the earliest match in the document.

 - If the LLM returns text that's not in the document, then location highlighting is inapplicable.